-Developing and maintaining a highperforming board that adds value requires a proactive approach to board-building and diversity - of skills, experience, thinking, gender, ethnicity and social background.
-While determining the company's current and future needs is the starting point for board composition, there is a broad range of board composition issues that require board focus and leadership - including succession planning for directors as well as board leaders (the chair and committee chairs), director recruitment, director tenure, diversity, board and individual director evaluations, and removal of underperforming directors.
+Developing and maintaining a high-performing board that adds value requires a proactive approach to board-building and diversity-of skills, experience, thinking, gender, and race/ethnicity.
+While determining the company's current and future needs is the starting point for board composition, there is a broad range of board composition issues that require board focus and leadership-including succession planning for directors as well as board leaders (the chairman of the board and the board committees), director tenure, diversity, board and individual director evaluations, and removal of underperforming directors.
+Boards need to "tell their story" about the composition, skill sets, leadership, and functioning of the board and its committees.